 4. Gender equality in governance

 Gender equality in the decision-making position in all spheres of governance is a longstanding challenge for the country.
-Improving women and LGBT+ participation and leadership in decision making is aligned with the overall development and good governance principles, wherein all individuals can engage in and be part of the development of the country.
-Gender equality and diversity at all level of decision making will improve the functioning of government, strengthen its accountability, enhances quality of service delivery, promotes inclusivity resulting in increased trust and confidence in the governance system.
+Improving women’s and LGBT+ people’s participation and leadership in decision making is aligned with the overall development and good governance principles, wherein all individuals can engage in and be part of the development of the country.
+Gender equality and diversity at all levels of decision making will improve the functioning of government, strengthen its accountability, enhance quality of service delivery, and promote inclusivity, resulting in increased trust and confidence in the governance system.

 The government shall ensure the following policy provisions to create gender equality in decision making and leadership positions across sectors and at all levels:

-Create an enabling environment and provisions for increasing participation and representation of women and LGBT+ with an inclusive lens in decision making and leadership including in the parliament, local government, private/corporate, boards/committees and in the workforce.
+Create an enabling environment and provisions for increasing participation and representation of women and LGBT+ with an inclusive lens in decision making and leadership, including in the parliament, local government, private/corporate, boards/committees and in the workforce.

 Facilitate, empower and support networks of women and LGBT+ leaders and aspiring leaders across the spectrum of society to promote their participation in political and public offices, and encourage male champions as allies and advocates.

-Institute affirmative and targeted interventions to improve women and LGBT+ representation in the political and public spheres at the national and local levels.
+Institute affirmative and targeted interventions to improve women’s and LGBT+ people’s representation in the political and public spheres at the national and local levels.

-Continue advocacy and build capacities of women and LGBT+ to encourage their participation in decision making, and showcase role models that highlight their contributions in society.
+Continue advocacy and build capacities of women and LGBT+ people to encourage their participation in decision making, and showcase role models that highlight their contributions in society.

 Carry out research and assessments on thematic areas of existing and emerging gender equality issues in the political and public spheres.